Onomzy447/flo-tutorial/flo_tutorial/README.md

 ---

 ## 🧾 Conclusion
 The Flo App is a simple and helpful way to manage your period, fertility, and health.
-With this guide and your screenshots, beginners can learn to use Flo in minutes.
+With this guide and screenshots, beginners can learn to use Flo in minutes.

 ---